La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 .o'u
 : interjection: _Phew!_ (relaxation)

-In this case you probably thought that was something dangerous but it's only a cat so you are saying **.o'u**.
+In this case, you probably thought that was something dangerous, but it's only a cat, so you are saying **.o'u**.

-> **.u'i ti zmiku**
+> **.u'i ti zmitci**
 > _Ha-ha, this is a robot._

 .u'i
 : interjection: _Ha-ha!_ (amusement)

+zmitci
+: ... is an automatic tool

-You can add or remove interjections to/from a sentence without the risk of breaking it.
+You can add or remove interjections to or from a sentence without the risk of breaking it.

 Any word that starts with a pure vowel (excluding **u** and **i** before vowels) is prefixed with a dot in Lojban in writing and with a pause in speech.
-So the correct spelling is **.a'o** and so on.
-It's common to omit dots.
-We will do this later in this course for brevity.
-However, while speaking you should always show this dot by making a short pause before saying such word to prevent merging two neighboring words together into one.
+So, the correct spelling is **.a'o** and so on.
+It's common to omit dots in writing.
+However, while speaking, you should always show this dot by making a short pause before saying such a word to prevent merging two neighboring words together into one.

-Like with **xu** or **sei**\-relations we can add interjections after any noun, pronoun or verb thus expressing our attitude towards that part of the sentence.
+Like with **xu** or **sei**-relations, we can add interjections after any noun, pronoun, or verb, thus expressing our attitude towards that part of the sentence.

 ### Urging interjections